 The test consists of a simultaneous interpretation of a speech of approximately 10-12 minutes into your A language.
 The Screening Committee chooses the passive language for your test from among the following: DE, EN, ES, FR or IT.

 You can take the test once you receive the email invitation, as long as you are within the deadline (i.e. testing window).
 You can do the test wherever you like, as long as your device meets all the technical requirements.
+However, we recommend you take the test in a quiet place to ensure the best possible sound quality.
 This is why it is important that you carefully study our pre-selection test tool user guide.

 You will receive your test results from the European Parliament test team once the evaluation period is completed.